 Manufacturers continued to face lengthening supplier delivery times in the middle of the final quarter of the year.
 Delivery times lengthened for the third consecutive month, and the extent of the lengthening was greater than in October.

-Andrew Harker, Director Economy "Vietnam's manufacturing sector grew in November, but the pace of growth in output and new orders slowed.
+Andrew Harker, Director Economy "Vietnam's manufacturing sector grew in November, but the pace of output and new orders slowed.
 The slowdown reflected weakening international demand, with exports falling by the largest amount since July 2023," said S&P Global Market Intelligence.

 In this context, businesses continue to control costs and cut jobs, thereby limiting their ability to complete orders on time.